Paper (HTML | Doc) · Changes (HTML | Doc)

 Performance varies substantially by entity type.
 Table 7 reports the alias-aware Hit@1 (all tiers) for selected methods.

-Table 7: Hit@1 (%) by entity type (alias-aware, all tiers). n denotes the number of test samples of each type.
+Table 7: Hit@1 by entity type, alias-aware (all four matching tiers).
+Values are percentages; n is the number of test samples of each type.
+Best per row is highlighted.

 Place2,07638.1543.8818.1614.8815.99